dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 - [Enable](#table-configuration) LF tags management with the `lf_tags_config` parameter.
 By default, it's disabled.
 - Once enabled, LF tags are updated on every dbt run.
 - First, all lf-tags for columns are removed to avoid inheritance issues.
-- Then, all redundant lf-tags are removed from tables and actual tags from table configs are applied
+- Then, all redundant lf-tags are removed from tables and actual tags from table configs are applied.
-- Finally, lf-tags for columns are applied
+- Finally, lf-tags for columns are applied.

 It's important to understand the following points: